📷 On the 8th day of my walk. Photo by Gabor Orosz.

 📷 With Gabor (left), on the first day of our walk from Nemuro to Abashiri

-My plan was to then walk all the way back to Kagoshima, but a foot injury prevented me from doing so, and I finished my walk upon returning to Wakkanai from Rishiri, on September 14.
+My plan was to walk all the way back to Kagoshima, but a foot injury prevented me from doing so.
+I finished my walk upon returning to Wakkanai from Rishiri, on September 14.

 I will continue from there at the next opportunity.
 If you wish to follow along, please sign up for the I 💜 Wasting Ink Mailing List and you will know when I leave for Japan again: